sidyakinian/sidyakinian/README.md

 Please feel free to reach out to chat about anything!

-I'm also looking for a fall 2023 technical interships!
+I'm also looking for winter 2024 and summer 2024 technical interships!